wilcoxadvisors/CodeShare2/docs/Instructions.md

   - **Current Update:** Task B.1 (Chart of Accounts): ✅ NEARLY COMPLETE.
 Final UI/UX review remains.
   - **Current Update:** Task B.2 (General Ledger / Journal Entries): ✅ STABLE.
 The manual JE workflow, including Create, Edit, Post, Void, Reverse, and Delete, is now functional.
 The next planned enhancement is the Auto-Reversing Accrual feature.
-  - **Current Update:** Task B.2.1 (Dimensions & Smart Rules): ✅ COMPLETE.
-The backend and all frontend UI for creating, managing, and deleting dimensions and their values are now fully functional.
+  - **Current Update:** Task B.2.1 (Dimensions & Smart Rules): 🔄 IN PROGRESS.
+The Dimensions module UI is now considered complete.
+The next major task for this feature set is the implementation of the Smart Rules MVP.
   - **Storage Layer Refactoring:** COMPLETE.
 The monolithic storage system has been successfully refactored:
     - **Client Storage:** ✅ Successfully refactored all client-related storage logic to `server/storage/clientStorage.ts`.
     - **Entity Storage:** ✅ Created `entityStorage.ts` module with clear delegation pattern.